SwiftDevJournal/WikiDemo/README.md

 ## Interesting Files

-The `ContentView.swift` and `PageListView.swift` files have the code for creating a master-detail interface.
+* The `ContentView.swift` and `PageListView.swift` files have the code for creating a master-detail interface.

-The `Wiki.swift` and `Page.swift` files have the code for working with file wrappers.
+* The `Wiki.swift` and `Page.swift` files have the code for working with file wrappers.

-The `PageListView.swift` and `Wiki.swift` files have the code for list item removal.
+* The `PageListView.swift` and `Wiki.swift` files have the code for list item removal.
+* The `PageListView.swift` file in the iOS has code for disabling the text fields in the page list until someone taps the Edit button on iOS.